 Conservative treatments may include:

-- Using crutches to take weight off the calf muscles and tendon
+- Using crutches to take weight off the calf muscles and tendons

 Try these exercises to help address your condition: